-We are not currently accepting applications for the CTP.
 The application process is open to Virginia residents who are eligible to run for political office.
 Preference will be given to first-time candidates.
 A commitment to fully participate in the program is required.

 If you would like to refer a candidate to our Candidate Training Program, please visit our referrals page.
 Information provided will only be used to contact potential candidates about applying for our program.

 Applications for the 2016 Candidate Training Program are currently being accepted.
 The priority deadline for applications is 11:59PM ON MONDAY, NOVEMBER 16, 2015.
 To ensure your best chances of acceptance, we highly recommend completing the application by this deadline.
 Those who apply by that date will be given priority.
 After this, applications will be considered on a rolling basis.

 Applicants may also submit up to two letters of recommendation.
 These are not required; we will not review more than two letters.
 To be considered, letters must be postmarked within two business days of submitting your application online and should be addressed to:

 For more information about how to apply, or to submit an application, visit our Application Page.

 Tuition for the CTP Class of 2016 is $800 for a shared double room and $1000 for a private room.
 Tuition covers food, lodging and all program materials.
 Acceptance to the program is not dependent on ability to pay.
 The Candidate Training Program is sponsored in part by the Claude Moore Charitable Foundation, which helps us keep tuition costs affordable.